coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 damage from weapons or to ignore blows altogether as though they were invulnerable.

-The numerical part of a creature's damage reduction is the amount of hit points the creature ignores from normal attacks.
+The numerical part of a creature’s damage reduction is the amount of hit points the creature ignores from normal attacks.
 Usually, a certain type of weapon can overcome this reduction.
 This information is separated from the damage reduction number by a slash.
 Damage reduction may be